On Erlang ODE approximations of differential equations with distributed time delays: Numerical test of the accuracy

 The results demonstrate that for this example, the Erlang mixture approximation obtained with the proposed least-squares approach is several orders of magnitude more accurate than the reference approach based on the theoretical expressions for the coefficients.
-In both cases, there is a high correlation between the error of the kernel and the error of the approximate state trajectory.
-The kernel and state error is higher for $M = 32$ than $16$ because the objective function in the NLP~\eqref{eq:algo:nlp} uses a coarser resolution in the rectangle rule than the error in~\eqref{eq:verification:error}.
-Finally, the state error decreases quadratically with the time step size for the two numerical methods described in Appendix~\ref{sec:numerical:simulation} because the involved integral have been discretized with first-order methods and the error is squared in~\eqref{eq:verification:error}.
+In both cases, there is a high correlation between the error of the kernel and the error of the approximate state trajectory. \chg{For the least-squares approach, the convergence rates are faster than polynomial, and for the reference approach, the convergence rates are \chgtwo{linear} for sufficiently large values of $M$ (see also Figure~\ref{fig:verification:extended}).} The kernel error is higher for $M$ \chg{equal to 128} than \chg{for \chgtwo{$64$}} because the objective function in the \chgtwo{Q}P~\eqref{eq:algo:nlp} uses a coarser resolution in the rectangle rule than the error in~\eqref{eq:verification:error}.
+Finally, the state error decreases \chgtwo{linearly} with the time step size for the two numerical methods described in Appendix~\ref{sec:numerical:simulation} because the involved integral \chg{and differential equation} have been discretized with first-order methods.